William Corby

-William Corby, CSC (October 2, 1833 - December 28, 1897) was an American Catholic priest of the Congregation of Holy Cross and a Union Army chaplain in the American Civil War attached to the Irish Brigade.
+William Corby, C.S.C.
+(October 2, 1833 – December 28, 1897) was an American Catholic priest of the Congregation of Holy Cross and a Union Army chaplain in the American Civil War attached to the Irish Brigade.
 He served twice as president of the University of Notre Dame.

 Biography

-Father William Corby (1903-10) by Samuel Murray, Gettysburg Battlefield, Gettysburg, Pennsylvania.
+Chaplain Corby of Gettysburg (1903-10) by Samuel Murray, Gettysburg Battlefield, Gettysburg, Pennsylvania.

 Catholic chaplains of the Irish Brigade, 1862.
 Corby is in the front row, right.

 He was born in Detroit, Michigan, to Daniel Corby, an Irish immigrant, and his wife Elizabeth, a Canadian.
 He attended public school until age 16, then joined his father's real estate business.
-In 1853, he enrolled in the 10-year-old college of Notre Dame in South Bend, Indiana, and began study for the priesthood three years later.
-Following ordination, he taught at Notre Dame, and served as a local parish priest.
+In 1853, Corby enrolled in the 10-year-old college of Notre Dame near South Bend, Indiana, and began study for the priesthood three years later.
+Following ordination, he taught at Notre Dame and served as a local parish priest.

 Irish Brigade

 Corby left his position at Notre Dame and joined the predominantly Catholic Irish Brigade in 1861.
 He spent the next three years as chaplain of the 88th New York Infantry, which was one of the five original regiments in the Irish Brigade.
 His memoir of the Irish Brigade became a best-seller.

 During the Battle of Antietam he rode along the line of the Brigade while giving his men a general absolution, of whom 540 became casualties before they were relieved after exhausting their supply of ammunition.
 After the absolution, Father Corby tended to his fallen men on the battlefield hearing their confessions where they fell.
 After the battle, he remained on the battlefield for several days, celebrating Mass for the wounded.

-He is perhaps best known for giving general absolution to the Irish Brigade on the second day of the Battle of Gettysburg.
+Corby gave a general absolution to the Irish Brigade on the second day of the Battle of Gettysburg.
 Of the Brigade's original 3,000 men, only about 500 remained.
 Of the men Father Corby absolved that day, 27 were killed, 109 were wounded, and 62 were listed as missing.

 The scene of Fr.
 Corby blessing the troops was depicted in the 1891 painting Absolution under Fire by Paul Wood, and dramatized in the 1993 film Gettysburg.

-A statue by Samuel Murray - Father Corby, with right hand raised in the gesture of blessing - some say it stands upon the same boulder on which the priest stood while blessing the troops that morning.
-It was the first statue of a non-general erected on the Gettysburg Battlefield, and was dedicated in 1910.
+A statue by Samuel Murray - Father Corby, with right hand raised in the gesture of blessing - stands upon what may be the same boulder on which the priest stood while blessing the troops that morning.
+It was the first statue of a non-general erected on the Gettysburg Battlefield and was dedicated in 1910.

-He is widely remembered among military chaplains and celebrated by Irish-American fraternal organizations.
+Corby is widely remembered among military chaplains and celebrated by Irish-American fraternal organizations.
 Corby Hall at Notre Dame is named for him, and a copy of the Gettysburg statue stands outside the building.
 An organization of Notre Dame alumni is named The William Corby Society.